eskilandreen/chess-elm/README.md

 code makes use of certain features not available in Elm, particularly monads and list comprehensions.

+There are three implementations:

-There are two implementations.
-The one called Canvas draws to an HTML canvas and handles input directly.
-The one called VirtualDom draws to an HTML table and uses onClick events for input.
+* Canvas draws to an HTML canvas and handles input directly
+* VirtualDom draws to an HTML table and uses onClick events for input
+* Element draws using Graphics.Element and handles input using Graphics.Input

 You can try it out at http://mtak.github.io/chess-elm/.
 You can build the code by running eg `elm-make VirtualDom/Main.elm --output virtualdom.html` and